-Sohu has been a leading Internet portal in China, and our MMORPG business has benefited significantly from Sohu's strong Internet market position in China and its expertise in game review and editing.
-For example, we have benefited from marketing and advertising across Sohu's domains (such as Sohu.com, the Sohu portal, and 17173.com, the website maintained by Sohu that is dedicated to online game information), and using Sohu's email system and the Sohu Group's single-user ID system, which provide Sohu's large number of registered users easy access to our games.
+Sohu has been a leading Internet portal in China, and our business has benefited significantly from Sohu's strong Internet market position in China.
+For example, we have benefited from marketing and advertising across Sohu's domains (such as Sohu.com, the Sohu portal), and using Sohu's email system and the Sohu Group's single-user ID system, which provide Sohu's large number of registered users easy access to our games.
+Following our acquisition of the 17173 Business, Sohu will continue to provide links and advertising space on Sohu's Websites and related technical support to us in connection with our operation of the 17173 Business.
 We also benefit from the strong brand recognition of Sohu in China, which has provided us a broad marketing reach.
-In addition, Sohu's experienced game editors review and critique our games prior to launch, which helps improve the quality of our games upon launch.

-Although we have entered into a Master Transaction Agreement, a Marketing Services Agreement and other related agreements with Sohu, we cannot assure you we will continue to receive the same level of support from Sohu as we did prior to becoming a separate, stand-alone company.
+Although we entered into a series of agreements with Sohu in connection with the carve-out of the MMORPG business from Sohu and our acquisition of the 17173 Business, we cannot assure you we will continue to receive the same level of support from Sohu as we did prior to becoming a separate, stand-alone company or that we will receive adequate support from Sohu for the 17173 Business.
 In addition, as an entity that is newly separated from Sohu, Changyou as a brand name does not have the same level of recognition as Sohu in China's Internet market.
-As a result, the popularity of our MMORPGs may decline as a result of lack of brand recognition.
-Additionally, our current customers, suppliers, and partners may react negatively to our carve-out from Sohu.
+As a result, the popularity of our products and services may decline as a result of lack of brand recognition.
 We will need to expend significant time, effort and resources to continue to establish our brand name in the marketplace and our own independent identity.
 This effort may not be successful.
 We have applied for trademark registration of Changyou and other related trademarks in China, but we may not be able to obtain such trademarks, or obtain them with the scope we seek.